cliffordwilliam/note-vault/_posts/2024-12-15-prisma-doc-first-study.md

 ## What is Prisma

-Company that provides tools to work with databases
+Company that provides tools to work with databases (open source Apache 2.0)
 - Connection pooling
 - Caching
 - More...